-Chiefs’ Patrick Mahomes, Andy Reid React To Tyreek Hill’s Unreal TD Catch
+Chiefs’ Patrick Mahomes, Andy Reid React to Tyreek Hill’s Unreal TD Catch

 It would have added to an already miserable night for the visitors, but a holding penalty on guard Nick Allegretti spoiled the celebrations, taking the touchdown off the board and resulting in the team punting instead.

-Touchdown or not, looks like Hill could care less about disrespecting his opponents.
+Touchdown or not, it looks like Hill couldn’t care less about disrespecting his opponents.

 READ MORE: 2 Chiefs Players Earn Sports Illustrated Sportsperson of the Year Honors